networkservicemesh/site/content/docs/concepts/features/healing.md

 **Efficient Resource Utilization:** Through proactive scaling and resource management, healing optimizes resource utilization, ensuring efficient NSM domain operation. \
 **Simplified Operations:** Healing simplifies operational tasks, reducing the burden on administrators and DevOps teams. \

-## Conception
+## Concept

-The main conception of the healing in NSM is pretty simple and can be described with next facts:
+NSM healing  is pretty simple:

-1. Healing is managing only and only on the Network Service Client.
+1. Healing is always starting on the Network Service Mesh Client.
-2. Network Service Client uses `monitor connections` api to monitor its NSMgr to keep the connection up to date.
+2. Network Service Client uses [monitor connectios](https://github.com/networkservicemesh/api/blob/release/v1.10.0/pkg/api/networkservice/connection.proto#L79-L81) api to monitor it's NSMgr to keep the connection up to date.
-3. If a Network Service Client gets an event from the NSMgr with changing state, or deleting connection, or stream closing then client forces a new Request.
-4. A Network Service Client should close existing an connection and request a new one only and only if connectivity is gone.
+3. If the Network Service Client gets an event from the NSMgr with a changing state, deleting a connection, or closing a stream, then the client forces a new request.
+Wherein the existing connection closes only if connectivity is gone.

 And that's it!